leoyuholo/auth/README.md

-#auth_redis
-This branch uses redis as datastore instead of default in-memory datastore
+#auth

-A simple Node.js challenge-response authentication example with the use of AES and SHA1
+A Node.js challenge-response authentication example with the use of AES and SHA1

 #How to run
-Install [Node.js] (http://nodejs.org/), go to project directory and run
+After installed [Node.js] (http://nodejs.org/), go to project directory and run
 ```
 npm install
 node index.js